Match Gear (UK)

 With the pole I was debating to either go for a flagship pole or mid-range pole.
 I ended deciding to go for a flagship pole and narrowed my choice down to Daiwa or Tri-cast, both british made poles.

 My selection after reading many reviews online and in the media was the Tri-Cast Excellence Pro which also turned out to be cheaper than the Daiwa.
-Previous I had a Tricast Trilogy XS which was a brilliant pole for the last 6 years.
-I protected the pole sections with Trevor Jean's PTFE Nose cones.
-A quality hand made product.
+Previous I had a Tricast Trilogy XS which was a brilliant pole so Tri-cast was a natural selection.
+The pole sections are protected with Trevor Jean's PTFE Nose cones which are a quality hand made product.

 The package you get with both poles is very good.
 I requested a further two power kits and a short number 3 section.